 Renewable Heat Incentive (RHI)

-Do you want to heat your home using solar energy?
-Then Renewable Heat Incentive would be the best grant for solar thermal panels.
+Did you want to heat your home using solar energy?
+Then, the Renewable Heat Incentive would have been the best grant for solar thermal panels.
 This scheme was introduced especially for the industrial sector but was extended for domestic use in 2014.

-If you are sure about introducing solar thermal panels to your home, do them as soon as this grant ends in March 2022.
+If you were sure about introducing solar thermal panels to your home, you should have done so before this grant ended in March 2022.

-You need to install a functional heating system from an energy supplier in your homes to avail of this incentive.
-Furthermore, the primary purpose of RHI is to allow people to switch to renewable heat technologies.
+You needed to install a functional heating system from an energy supplier in your homes to avail of this incentive.
+Furthermore, the primary purpose of RHI was to allow people to switch to renewable heat technologies.

 • Solar water heaters